tjek/incito-browser/README.md

 ## Changelog

+### Version 1.1.9

+- Removed support for LinearLayout as it's the same as View

 ### Version 1.1.5

 - Resolved issue where lazyloading didn't trigger when scrolling rapidly in browsers that don't support `IntersectionObserver`